 CAGS would very much welcome surgeons experienced in laparoscopic colectomy who are interested in becoming Lapco-certified and joining our MLCP faculty.

 Masters Course, 2019

-The first CAGS Masters course will commence on Sunday, September 8, 2019 following the Canadian Surgery Forum in Montreal, QC.
-The 1-day course will focus on the technical aspects of laparoscopic right and left hemicolectomy and will include a didactic component and cadaver lab.
-This will be followed by a mentorship period, to which all trainees have been assigned.
+The first CAGS Masters course took place on Sunday, September 8, 2019 following the Canadian Surgery Forum in Montreal, QC.
+The 1-day course focused on the technical aspects of laparoscopic right and left hemicolectomy and included a didactic component and cadaver lab.
+It was followed by a mentorship period, to which all trainees have been assigned.